 Buyer’s Guide to Resilient Homes

 FLASH is the Federal Alliance for Safe Homes, a consumer advocacy group for homebuyers.
-Last month they released the first homebuyer’s guide to resilience against natural disasters.
+In 2021, they released the first homebuyer’s guide to resilience against natural disasters.
 In the 20th century, there didn’t seem to be much need for this kind of guide.
 If you lived in California, you had stricter building codes to protect against earthquakes.
 If you lived in Tornado Alley, you knew to look for a root cellar or other underground shelter on any prospective properties.
 But for most people, natural disasters were too unusual to plan for.

 But climate change has led to an increase in both the frequency and severity of natural disasters.
 Nearly every hurricane season breaks records now, flood risks are rising, and wildfire season now takes up most of the year.
 This means that no matter where you live, it’s important to prepare to withstand and recover from a variety of natural disasters.
 Possibly the most critical time to focus on resilience is when you are buying a home.